Monday, January 1, 2024

 It was as if the people in charge of making Star Trek: The Next Generation movies didn't really like Star Trek: The Next Generation.
 And that wasn't too far from the truth, because Sir Patrick Stewart had a tremendous amount of creative control on them.
 Sir Patrick spent most of the TV show's 7-year run complaining that his character didn't get to do enough action, and he was the driving force behind turning Movie Picard into a phaser-rifle-toting, dune-buggy-driving action hero who bore only a superficial resemblance to the character audiences enjoyed on TV.

 But old-school TNG fans somehow forgot about this in 2018, when Star Trek head honcho Alex Kurtzman announced that that they were bringing back Patrick Stewart in a new streaming series called Picard.
-Sir Patrick's heavy involvement in the show's creative process was highly publicized, but we somehow imagined that the new show would undo the damage of the movie series--the very damage that Patrick Stewart helped to do in the first place.
+For some reason, we hoped that Sir Patrick would help to undo the damage that was caused by his own creative input on the movies.
 Unsurprisingly, our hopes were crushed like a Fudgesicle on a Florida interstate highway when Picard's first two seasons were (and here I am being diplomatic) a steaming pile of rhinoceros crap.
 It turned out that Sir Patrick's number-one condition for reprising the role of Picard was that his character would not be sitting in the Captain's chair of a Federation starship and doing any Star Trek stuff that audiences might actually want to see.
 It was like if Peter Cullen would only voice Optimus Prime on the condition that the character not turn into a truck, say "Roll out", or fight any Decepticons.

 But for Season Three, producer Terry Matalas was like "Hey, what if we put some Star Trek: The Next Generation in this Star Trek: The Next Generation sequel show?" and Sir Patrick amazingly went along with it.
 And the season was a hit.
 Even people who had been throwing nonstop tantrums since the Discovery premiere enjoyed it.
 But why?
 Was it because the show rejected tightly-serialized storytelling in favor of a more episodic approach, like TNG in the '90s?
 Actually no, it was basically one long ten-hour story.
 Ah, but was that story at least more straightforward, rather than the convoluted, contrivance-ridden storytelling of most other streaming shows?